MozillaFoundation/foundation.mozilla.org/README.md

 ### Code tests

 When relevant, we encourage you to write tests.
-You can run the tests using the following command
+You can run the tests using the following commands

-- `inv test`
+- Run Node.js tests: `docker-test-node`
+- Run Python tests: `docker-test-python`

 ### Visual regression tests